 You are responsible for ensuring that the ATL membership department in the London office is aware of your home, work and other contact details.
 If membership subscriptions are collected following correct BACS procedures no refunds are available.
 Membership subscriptions are for a period of 12 months.
 If you choose to pay in instalments, the full fee for the 12-month period is still due even if you wish to leave before your membership period has expired.

 The '50% off your first year's standard membership' offer applies to all teachers and lecturers.
-If you make a single direct debit payment, you will be charged £89.50 for your years' membership.
-If you would prefer to make 12 monthly installments (£8 per month) or make a single payment by cheque, debit or credit card, you will be charged £96 for your years' membership.
+If you make a single payment, you will be charged £99.50 for your years' membership.
+If you would prefer to pay 12 monthly instalments (£8.55 per month), your membership for the year will work out to £102.60.
 Your membership is for 12 months from the date of joining.
 This offer cannot be used in conjunction with any other offer.

 Standard (support staff) membership direct debits can be collected over a maximum period of 12 months.
 You will be advised about your instalment schedule when you join and prior to any debits being made.

-Existing ATL members who are promoted to senior leadership roles should contact the ATL membership department so their category of membership can be updated in order for them to access the benefits of AMiE registration.
-Maintaining continuous membership of ATL will allow ATL to help with any issues that relate to previous years and maintain your rights to participate in our democratic structures.
+Existing ATL members who are promoted to senior leadership roles should contact the membership department so their category of membership can be updated in order for them to access the benefits of AMiE registration.
+Maintaining continuous membership of ATL/AMiE will allow us to help with any issues that relate to previous years and maintain your rights to participate in our democratic structures.

-Newly qualified teachers and lecturers, and students in their final year who join ATL for the first time, or upgrade to NQ/probationer membership, can benefit from the following subscriptions offer:
+Newly qualified teachers and lecturers, and trainees in their final year who join ATL for the first time, or upgrade to membership, can benefit from the following subscriptions offer: